ngchain/ngcore/docs/contract.md

          get_to(ptr) -> i32         ; the tx's To address
          get_fee_size() -> i32       get_fee(ptr) -> i32
          get_extra_size() -> i32     get_extra(ptr) -> i32
-         ; the ARGS part of the calldata (see the selector convention)
+         ; the ARGS of the decoded CallData (the method already consumed)
 ```

 ## Calling a contract

 A transact tx paying an address with an ACTIVE contract runs it.
-The
+The tx
-tx extra addresses the entry eth-style:
+extra is an RLP `CallData{method, args}` — ngcore dispatches by the
+export NAME (wasm modules already carry named exports, so there is no
+eth-style 4-byte selector):

 ```
-extra = keccak256(entry name)[:4] ‖ args
+extra = rlp([method, args])
 ```

-The runtime matches the 4-byte selector against the contract's
+The runtime runs the export named `method` (when it is a zero-arg export;
-zero-arg exports (sorted by name; the reserved `init` entry excluded)
-and runs the match with `tx.get_extra` serving `args`.
-An empty extra,
+the reserved `init` entry excluded), with `tx.get_extra` serving `args`.
+An empty/`main` method, an absent export, or an extra that is not a
-a short extra or an unmatched selector falls back to `main`, which —
+CallData falls back to `main`, which receives its args (the whole extra
-like eth's fallback function — receives the WHOLE extra as its args.
-`callContract` (rpc dry-run) resolves the same way, so read-only
+when the payload was not a CallData). `callContract` (rpc dry-run)
+resolves the same way, so read-only methods like a `balance_of` export
-methods like a `balance_of` export are directly callable off-chain.
+are directly callable off-chain.

 ## Module dependencies